ZacDavis0-159910538/redditbot/README.md

 ##Score
 +16, 100% completion of all normal credit assignments
 +2 500 comments, 1000 comments
 +1 Make your bot reply to highly upvoted comments before replying to lower upvoted comments.
 +2 upvotes comments, upvotes submissions
-+2 Have your bot post new submissions to the /r/csci040 subreddit from other subreddits +2 created and used 10 bots for upvoting
++2 Have your bot post new submissions to the /r/csci040 subreddit from other subreddits
++2 created and used 10 bots for upvoting
-Suggested custom ec
+Suggested custom ec:
-+2 downvote comments, downvote submissions see ec_downvotes.py +1 special string "Hi op, thanks for posting this thread." given in response to op's comments.
++2 downvote comments, downvote submissions see ec_downvotes.py
++1 special string "Hi op, thanks for posting this thread." given in response to op's comments.
 See bot.py task 4.
-+2 report comments, report submissions see ec_reports.py = 30/20 Total
++2 report comments, report submissions see ec_reports.py
+= 30/20 Total